 Visit the Selena Museum

-A trip to the Selena Museum will delight any and all fans of Selena Quintanilla-Pérez.
-The museum is a fitting tribute to the Tejano super star, complete with photos, accolades, her amazing outfits and more.
+A trip to the Selena Museum will delight any and all fans of the late Selena Quintanilla-Pérez.
+The museum is a fitting tribute to the Tejano superstar, complete with photos, accolades, her amazing outfits, and more.

 Visitors step into the life of Selena, walking the same halls where she once walked, touring the studio where she spilled her heart out in song.
 Every item on display throughout was Selena’s own and not a replica, including a wine-red lipstick stained microphone.

 The Selena Museum is situated inside the pop star’s recording studio, Q-Productions.
 In 1998, the Quintanilla family built the museum in the back of the studio so fans would be able to honor the “Queen of Tejano.”